aaaaaa123456789/libplum/docs/colors.md

 Regardless of the actual formats used for color and pixel data in image files, the library uses a number of standard color formats and converts to and from those formats respectively when loading and generating image files.
-The user chooses which color format to use via an argument when loading an image (or a struct member when creating one manually); therefore, while the library supports processing data in all supported color formats, users only need to choose one and use the one they prefer.
+The user chooses which color format to use via an argument when loading an image (or a struct member when creating one manually); therefore, while the library can process data in all supported color formats, users only need to choose one and use the one they prefer.

 All color formats contain red, green, blue and alpha channels.
-There is no dedicated support for grayscale or no transparency formats; images using those formats will be converted to RGBA when loaded.
+There is no dedicated support for grayscale or no-transparency formats; images using those formats will be converted to RGBA when loaded.

 All color formats use fixed-width integers for color values.
 The channels are always in RGBA order from least significant to most significant bit; in other words, the red channel always takes up the least significant bits and the alpha channel always takes up the most significant bits.
-There are no unused bits, and the three color channels always have the same bit width.
+There are no unused bits, and the three color channels (red, green and blue) always have the same bit width.

 There are [helper macros][macros] available to generate color values out of their components and extract those components from a color value.